Counselors in Training Program

 A) Attend an additional overnight camp week that you haven’t taken in the past in order to further your skills at $775/camp depending on when you apply, plus optional weekend stayovers at $100 each.

 B) Assist (as a CIT Mentor) during a minimum of one overnight camp that you have taken in the past at a price of $200 per camp.

-C) Assist at a minimum of one kids day camp during the summer which will cost you nothing if you stay at home each night, or $100 per week if you stay with us in the evenings and overnight.
+C) Assist at a minimum of two kids day camps during the summer which will cost you nothing if you stay at home each night, or $100 per week if you stay with us in the evenings and overnight.